-1. Offer low-cost portfolios
+1. Low-cost portfolios

-3. Provide access to a financial advisor
+3. Access to a financial advisor

 How robo-advisors work

 Although robo-advisors are a cost-effective and accessible way to start investing, they charge a small fee on your investments in order to operate.
-Some robo-advisors charge a flat rate but often the fee is a percentage of the amount you invest, also known as the assets under management”(AUM).
+Some robo-advisors charge a flat rate but often the fee is a percentage of the amount you invest, also known as “assets under management”(AUM).

-Robo-advisors vs human advisors vs self-directed investing in Canada
+Robo-advisors vs. human advisors vs. self-directed investing in Canada

-If you’re looking to pay lower fees and invest without having to do tons of research and portfolio maintenance, then a robo-advisor might be a good choice.
-Some robo-advisors offer a hybrid approach giving you access to a financial advisor as well as a personalized investment portfolio.
+If you’re looking to pay lower fees and invest without having to do tons of research and portfolio maintenance, then a robo-advisor might be a prudent choice.
+Some robo-advisors offer a hybrid approach, giving you access to a financial advisor as well as a personalized investment portfolio.